8 Ways to Keep the Holidays Stress Free for Your Cat

-2. Focus on Peaceful Guest Introductions
+2. Peaceful Guest Introductions

 5. Promote Confidence-Building Activities